diballesteros/nuzlocke/docs/index.md

 - Add and edit custom games and custom encounter locations
 - Search and filter through all encounters - including only missing encounters
 - Export, import and share Nuzlocke runs with others!
-- Share, add and edit custom rules and rulesets
+- Share, add and edit custom rules and rulesets - including smart rules that alert if they're broken
 - View overview and summary of your nuzlocke run
 - Dupes clause alerts
 - Works offline